bazelbuild/proposals/designs/2019-02-12-toolchain-transitions.md

 # Abstract

-Toolchains need access to two separate platforms, both relating to the target that requires the toolchain: the target platform of the original target, and the execution platform of the original target.
+Toolchains need access to two separate platforms: the target platform of the original target that requires a toolchain, and the execution platform of the original target.
 This is because a toolchain needs to select the proper tools to use in the build (and which will be run on the execution platform), but it also may want to build additional code that can be linked into the target (and which, then, needs to be built for the eventual target platform).

 See the related design for [Execution Transitions](2019-02-12-execution-transitions.md).